wdridoy11/toy-marketplace-client-side/README.md

 # Getting Started with Create React App

 -1.
 Hello, I have created Educational toy website.
-I'm using React JS, express JS, Mongodb database tailwind CSS, and daisyui.<br />
+I'm using React JS, express JS, Mongodb database,firebase, tailwind CSS, and daisyui.<br />
 -2.
 Educational toy website full dynamic.
 Users can create an account on the website using Google or email, and can login. <br />
 -3.
-After creating user account, he/she will get some features He can create toy, update toy, and delete toy -4.
+After creating user account, he/she will get some features He can create toy, update toy, and delete toy. <br />
+-4.
 Clicking on the View Details button will show the toy details, but if the user is not logged in then it will not be visible. <br />
 -5 He can see his own toy, search toy, and sorting by price.
 You will see his profile picture and name. <br />
 Website live link: